integrativemodeling/saxsmerge_benchmark/README.md

 these profiles.

-The benchmark takes about 1h to run and will produce two types of folders per
+The benchmark takes about 1h to run.
+Check `example_output` for an example of the output of the benchmark.
+It will produce two types of folders per
 run:
  - a `runapp_*` folder, in which the merging of the inputs took place
  - a `compapp_*` folder, in which manual and automatic merges are compared